Why Are RV Park Rates So High?

 Is There A Shortage of RV Campgrounds?

-Perhaps friends were unable to camp at the Grand Canyon National Park Campground, had to find another campground an hour or so away, which then turned the normally happy campers into unhappy campers.
-When you are dead set on camping on any public lands, planning ahead for your date of arrival and departure is usually the best option.
+When you are dead set on camping on any public land, planning ahead for your date of arrival and departure is usually the best option.
 Check ahead to inquire how far out you can book a reservation, and be prepared the day of to do so.
 Private campgrounds, such as KOAs, are generally able to accommodate RVers.

 Conclusion